-We have incurred losses and cumulative negative cash flows from operations since our inception in April 1992, and as of September 30, 2014, we had an accumulated deficit of \$127.8 million.
+We have incurred losses and cumulative negative cash flows from operations since our inception in April 1992, and as of March 31, 2015 we had an accumulated deficit of \$172.2 million.
 We anticipate that we will continue to incur losses for at least the next several years.
-We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
+We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may raise through public or private equity or debt financings, strategic collaborations, or other sources.

 We have funded our operations principally from the sale of common stock, preferred stock and through the Celgene collaboration.
 On June 24, 2013, we completed our initial public offering, or IPO, whereby we sold 6,832,352 shares of common stock at a price of \$17.00 per share for aggregate net proceeds received by us of \$104.9 million.
 On July 14, 2014, we sold 3,450,000 shares of common stock (inclusive of 450,000 shares of common stock sold by us pursuant to the full exercise of an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$34.00 per share for aggregate net proceeds to us of \$109.8 million.
-As of September 30, 2014, we had cash, cash equivalents and marketable securities of approximately \$263.8 million.
-Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
-As of September 30, 2014, our funds are held in U.S. government agency securities, certificates of deposit and money market mutual funds invested in U.S. Treasuries or U.S. government agency securities.
+On December 19, 2014, we sold 3,047,500 shares of common stock (inclusive of 397,500 shares of common stock sold by us pursuant to the full exercise of an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$85.00 per share for aggregate net proceeds to us of \$243.3 million.